the-draupnir-project/draupnir-documentation/docs/contributing/accessibility.md

 The general rule to keeping message content accessible is use semantic HTML elements over arbitrary ways of maintaining structure.

+The following describes what we should be doing to improve the accessibility of message content.
+Pull request reviewers should check rendered messages match the recommendations in this document.

 ### Headings

 Headings should be used at the beginning of each section within a message.
 This